Can You Get SSDI for Mast Cell Activation Syndrome?

 Can You Get SSDI for Mast Cell Activation Syndrome??

-TL;DR: Yes, but MCAS claims are challenging because the condition is relatively new in medical literature and many SSA examiners are unfamiliar with it.
+Yes, but MCAS claims are challenging because the condition is relatively new in medical literature and many SSA examiners are unfamiliar with it.
 Mast Cell Activation Syndrome causes unpredictable allergic-type reactions including anaphylaxis, flushing, hives, GI problems, and cardiovascular instability.
-The SSA evaluates MCAS under immune system listings (14.10 for immune deficiency) or under whatever body system is most affected.
+The SSA evaluates MCAS under immune system listings (14.10 for immune deficiency) or under other relevant body system listings.

 MCAS is not on the Compassionate Allowance list.
 Systemic mastocytosis (a related but different condition) with aggressive features may qualify.